Key Takeaway

 Is it safe to take GLP-1 medications and statins together?

 Yes, GLP-1 medications and statins are generally safe to take together.
-There is no major drug interaction between them, and many patients benefit from using both, since GLP-1 agonists help with blood sugar and weight while statins manage cholesterol levels.
+There's no major drug interaction between them, and many patients benefit from using both, since GLP-1 agonists help with blood sugar and weight while statins manage cholesterol levels.

 Do GLP-1 medications lower cholesterol on their own?

 GLP-1 medications can modestly improve lipid profiles, particularly by reducing triglycerides and, in some cases, LDL cholesterol.
-However, these effects are generally not strong enough to replace statin therapy for patients with clinically elevated cholesterol.
+But these effects are generally not strong enough to replace statin therapy for patients with clinically improved cholesterol.

 Should I take my statin at the same time as my GLP-1 injection?